Photograph by Gilbert Mercier.

 The media landscape, needless to say, is drastically different today.
 It is fragmented, partisan and not necessarily anchored in reality.
 Real reporting has become hard to find in all the media outlets.
 Let's explore this by categories.

-national newspapers.
+Major national newspapers.

 The written press is shrinking very quickly, partially because of a decrease in readership, but also a substantial slide in advertising revenue.
 Even the very big & most reputable newspapers such as The New-York Times, the Washington Post and the LA Times are feeling the pinch.